COVID-19 Vaccine Information

 - Are COVID-19 vaccines safe and effective?

 Yes.
-Two vaccines that have been approved for use by the FDA after extensive clinical trials involving many thousands of participants, including from racial and ethnic minorities.
-Both federally approved vaccines were shown to be between 94% and 95% effective.
-This process was designed carefully and with very strict standards to keep us all safe.
+Three vaccines have been approved by the FDA after extensive clinical trials involving many thousands of participants, including from racial and ethnic minorities.
+All three federally approved vaccines are effective at preventing COVID-19.
+The trials and approval process was designed carefully and with very strict standards to keep us all safe.

 - How many doses of the vaccine is required?

-The currently authorized vaccines to prevent COVID-19 in the United States require 2 shots to get the most protection.
+Currently two of the authorized vaccines to prevent COVID-19 in the United States require 2 doses to get the most protection.
+A third authorized vaccine only requires 1 dose.

 - Pfizer-BioNTech doses should be given 3 weeks (21 days) apart.